SolomonLeon/youtube-dl-GUI-Downloader/README.md

 ###### Windows:

-Please turn to the [releases](https://github.com/SolomonLeon/youtube-dl-GUI-Downloader/releases).
+~~Please turn to the [releases](https://github.com/SolomonLeon/youtube-dl-GUI-Downloader/releases).~~ There is some strange bugs of pyinstaller...But You can still use them.See "Develop"
-If you didn't install youtube-dl into your computer yet, please use "Yinstaller.exe".
+If you didn't install youtube-dl into your computer yet, please turn to [releases](https://github.com/SolomonLeon/youtube-dl-GUI-Downloader/releases) and download"Yinstaller.exe".

 ###### Mac OS and Linux desktop: